Published: April 1, 2024 | Last Updated: July 3, 2026

 What is Studio Ghibli’s style called?
 Definition & Meaning

-The Studio Ghibli aesthetic is often called cottagecore, a style that celebrates quiet countryside life, soft colors, and simple joys.
+The Studio Ghibli aesthetic has no single official name, but it is best described through the Japanese concepts mono no aware (a bittersweet awareness of impermanence) and iyashikei (a calm, “healing” style), rooted in Shinto reverence for nature and the films of Hayao Miyazaki and Isao Takahata.
+Its cozy, rural side is what Western audiences call cottagecore.
 This look shows up in many Ghibli movies, rolling hills, forests, old cottages, and small towns.
 The homes are cozy, the food is warm, and nature is everywhere.
 It’s a mix of calm, comfort, and a little bit of magic.

 What Is Cottagecore?